Pythonplusplus/simpleScripts/README.md

 - SHIFT + i: Just upvotes all links on a reddit link page

-As of August 1st, making script only work in Firefox mainly since I'm probably the only one using it.
+As of August 1st, made this script work in both Firefox and Chrome.

 The main purpose was to automatically upvote and open links
 <a href="https://www.reddit.com/user/Sn1pe/m/nsfwheaven">on my <b>NSFW</b> multireddit</a> so I could show my appreciation and search